amankhanathani/Neomorphic-PortfolioTemplate/README.md

 # Neomorphic-PortfolioTemplate

-This is a OpenSource Portfolio Template Based on Neomorphic Theme Made with pure HTML, CSS(SCSS), And A bit of Java script
+This is an OpenSource Portfolio Template based on the Neomorphic Theme that was created using only HTML, CSS (SCSS), and a little Java script.

 # Live Preview